Content delivery network: Content networking techniques

 The Internet was designed according to the end-to-end principle.

 This principle keeps the core network relatively simple and moves the intelligence as much as possible to the network end-points: the hosts and clients.
-As a result, the core network is specialized, simplified, and optimized to only forward data packets.
+As a result, the core network is specialized, optimized, and simplified to only forward data packets.

 Content Delivery Networks augment the end-to-end transport network by distributing on it a variety of intelligent applications employing techniques designed to optimize content delivery.
 The resulting tightly integrated overlay uses web caching, server-load balancing, request routing, and content services.

 Web caches store popular content on servers that have the greatest demand for the content requested.
 These shared network appliances reduce bandwidth requirements, reduce server load, and improve the client response times for content stored in the cache.
 Web caches are populated based on requests from users (pull caching) or based on preloaded content disseminated from content servers (push caching).

 Server-load balancing uses one or more techniques including service-based (global load balancing) or hardware-based (i.e. layer 4–7 switches, also known as a web switch, content switch, or multilayer switch) to share traffic among a number of servers or web caches.
 Here the switch is assigned a single virtual IP address.
 Traffic arriving at the switch is then directed to one of the real web servers attached to the switch.
 This has the advantage of balancing load, increasing total capacity, improving scalability, and providing increased reliability by redistributing the load of a failed web server and providing server health checks.

 A content cluster or service node can be formed using a layer 4–7 switch to balance load across a number of servers or a number of web caches within the network.

 Request routing directs client requests to the content source best able to serve the request.
 This may involve directing a client request to the service node that is closest to the client, or to the one with the most capacity.
 A variety of algorithms are used to route the request.
 These include Global Server Load Balancing, DNS-based request routing, Dynamic metafile generation, HTML rewriting, and anycasting.
 Proximity—choosing the closest service node—is estimated using a variety of techniques including reactive probing, proactive probing, and connection monitoring.

 CDNs use a variety of methods of content delivery including, but not limited to, manual asset copying, active web caches, and global hardware load balancers.